iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 * [Aragon - The fight for freedom](https://youtu.be/AqjIWmiAidw) (5m)
 * [Introducing DAOstack (v2)](https://www.youtube.com/watch?v=rGFTeW6QBSo) (5m)

-And this totally new short video pitch by DAOHaus
+And this new short video pitch by DAOHaus